pifroggi/vs_undistort/README.md

 Possible values are "cuda" to use with an Nvidia GPU, or "cpu".
 This will be extremely slow on CPU.

 > [!TIP]
+> If you are getting *`RuntimeError: CUDA error: invalid argument`* you are likely running out of GPU memory.
+Try lowering the tile size or the temporal window length.

+> [!TIP]
+> If you have an undistorted reference clip, try to align to it with [vs_align](https://github.com/pifroggi/vs_align) instead.

+> [!TIP]
-> If you see sudden jumps/hitches between temporal windows, you can crossfade the windows with [vs_tiletools](https://github.com/pifroggi/vs_tiletools) like this:
+> If you see jumps/hitches between temporal windows, you can crossfade the windows with [vs_tiletools](https://github.com/pifroggi/vs_tiletools) like this:
 > ```python
 > clip = vs_tiletools.window(clip, length=10, overlap=4)
 > clip = vs_undistort(clip, temp_window=10)
 > clip = vs_tiletools.unwindow(clip, fade=True)
 > ```

-> [!TIP]
-> If you are getting "*RuntimeError: CUDA error: invalid argument*" you are likely running out of GPU memory.
-Try lowering tile_size or temp_window.

-> [!TIP]
-> If you have an undistorted reference clip, try to align to it with [vs_align](https://github.com/pifroggi/vs_align) instead.

 <br />